-Each building shall have a Sub-Master and/or a change key for each lock and a keyless FOB entry system.
+Each building shall have a sub-master and/or a change key for each lock and a keyless FOB entry system.

-- 2.1 The issuance of Grand Master Keys shall be at the discretion of the superintendent of business. - 2.2 The issuance of individual school/building keys to staff shall be the responsibility of the principal or building anager.
-School master/pass keys shall not be issued to students or volunteers. - 2.3 One door shall be designated as the after-hour entrance in each building.
-This door shall have a pass key which does not open any other lock in the building.
-The issuance of this pass key shall be the responsibility of the principal or building manager. - 2.43 The replacement or duplication of any building master/pass key must be authorized by the superintendent of business or designate. - 2.54 All principals and building managers shall maintain a key cabinet with written records of internal keys issuance and returns. - 2.65 All internal keys shall be recalled at the end of each school year, checked against issuance records and re-issued to staff. - 2.76 It is the responsibility of the principal or building manager to ensure that staff leaving return all keys on their last day of employment in the building. - 2.7 All staff will be issued personal FOB's upon completing the Board's onboarding practice.
-The temporary issuance of FOB's to visitors may be done on an asneeded basis upon approval of the manager of property services or designate. - 2.8 FOB's will provide site access based on standard permissions assigned to work groups.
+- 2.1 The issuance of Grand Master Keys shall be at the discretion of the superintendent of business. - 2.2 The issuance of individual school/building keys to staff shall be the responsibility of the principal or building manager.
+School master/pass keys shall not be issued to students or volunteers. - 2.3 The replacement or duplication of any building master/pass key must be authorized by the superintendent of business or designate. - 2.4 All principals and building managers shall maintain written records of internal keys issuance and returns. - 2.5 All internal keys shall be recalled at the end of each school year, checked against issuance records and re-issued to staff. - 2.6 It is the responsibility of the principal or building manager to ensure that staff leaving return all keys on their last day of employment in the building. - 2.7 All staff will be issued personal FOB's upon completing the Board's onboarding practice.
+The temporary issuance of FOB's to visitors may be done on an as-needed basis upon approval of the manager of property services or designate. - 2.8 FOB's will provide site access based on standard permissions assigned to work groups.
 The approval of permissions will be the responsibility of the manager of property services or designate.
-The keyless system will record the date, time, door location and identity of individuals gaining access.
+The keyless system will record the date, time, door location and identity of individuals gaining access. - 2.9 It is the responsibility of the supervisor to ensure that staff leaving the organization return their personal FOB.
+All staff leaving the organization will have their FOB's deactivated.

-BUSINESS AND BOARD ADMINISTRATION 3000
+BUSINESS AND BOARD ADMINISTRATION DRAFT FEBRUARY 27, 2024 SECURITY PROCEDURES 3000 3000

-DRAFT FEBRUARY 13, 2024

-SECURITY PROCEDURES 3091